Pokemon: The Unknown Continuum

 "Oh my gosh!"
 The sunflora said, sounding surprised, but in a happy way.
 "Are you two applying for the guild?"
 She seemed to be the first guild member I properly met, excluding Chatot who just flew past us, and she seemed friendly enough – hopefully the majority would be as welcoming as her.

 "Yes we are!
 I'm Serge, and this is Floyd."
-He said, gesturing to me.
+Serge said, gesturing to me.
 "We're Team Conviction, according to Floyd here."
-I gave him an odd look.

 "Hey hey!
 Good to see more recruits coming in!"
 The corphish said happily, clicking his pincers a few times.
-"And by the way, mid if I have a quick word with Floyd?"
+"By the way, mid if I have a quick word with Floyd?"
 He said to Serge politely.

 "I guess…" He didn't seem to have lot of confidence in the corphish, and neither was I. I walked over to him anyway, wondering if he wanted something from me, or to give me some passive racial abuse.
-I then decided to not tell anyone else about my former human status – not that I needed people thinking I was insane, since I was doubting whether I even convinced Serge.
+I then decided to not tell anyone else about my former human status.
+I already felt out of place as it was, and the last thing I wanted was people thinking I was insane, since I was doubting whether I even convinced Serge.

 "As I experienced.
 Still, I'm picky about who I talk to, so I don't think it'll be a problem."

-"Everyone else should be very nice to you – please to meet you though, and I hope you get in – you seem nice enough."
-He said and held out his claw, which I promptly look, and shook Sunflora's hand...leaf as well.
+"Everyone else should be very nice to you.
+Please to meet you though, and I hope you get in – you seem nice enough."
+He said and held out his claw, which I promptly shook, and shook Sunflora's hand...leaf as well.

 "Come on over Serge!"
 Corphish said, and we had a brief discussion together.
 Listening to the sort of stuff that Corphish and Sunflora do was actually quite interesting, but nor was it what I really wanted to do.
-I felt forced into applying for the guild, due to my circumstances, which didn't make me happy at all – it all sounded so dangerous, being attacked almost daily by less civilized pokemon that acted like common animals.
+I felt forced into applying for the guild, due to my circumstances, which didn't make me happy at all.
+It all sounded so dangerous, being attacked almost daily by less civilized pokemon that acted like common animals.
 I couldn't bring myself to believe I'd actually die here – I'm not even twenty-one years old yet!
-Though my birthday would be in about a month's time – to think I might have to celebrate it with these guys.
+My birthday would be in about four month's time – to think I might have to celebrate it with these guys!

 "Ahem!"
 I heard that bird-like voice behind me, which turned out to be Chatot, who Corphish mentioned to me as being the duty manager of the guild.
 "The Guild master will see you now."
 He drawled, clearly thinking that we were unworthy of setting foot inside the guild building.
-I scowled just a little bit, as he escorted us into the Guild master's quarters – receiving a nasty look from Loudred along the way, of which I shot him a faked puzzled look back as I walked into Wigglytuff's room.
+I scowled just a little bit, as he escorted us into the Guild master's quarters, receiving a nasty look from Loudred along the way.
+I shot him a puzzled look back at him, feigning to not know why I wasn't liked by him as we walked slowly into Wigglytuff's room.

 Upon seeing Guild Master Wigglytuff, it looked quite difficult to take him seriously – in all honestly, he looked more like a circus performer rather than a top-of-the-range explorer.
 I was perhaps being a bit judgemental of him, but I just couldn't imagine him going into perilous situation, and coming out on top.
 In the room was vast amounts of treasure and artifacts and all manner of wealth – maybe he was the real deal after all if he was this rich!

 "Er…yes, yes we have – we are Team Conviction."
-Serge said – even he seemed to think Wigglytuff was odd.
+Serge said.
+Even he seemed to think Wigglytuff was odd as I saw out of the corner of my eye that he had to put effort into keeping a straight face.
 "We heard that you were looking for more recruits and started to accept duos to consistently work together."

 "That we are!"
 He said happily.
 "Come now friendly friends, just sign this charter and you'll be an official exploration team of The Wigglytuff Guild!"
 I thought this was suspiciously easy.

 "And there's…no catches or tests?"
-I said to Wigglytuff – I was never the best at telling what people were thinking, but trying to tell what Wigglytuff was thinking was like trying to punch down a steel wall – impossible!
+I said to Wigglytuff.
+I was never the best at telling what people were thinking, but trying to tell what Wigglytuff was thinking was like trying to punch down a steel wall.